Aiyarappar Temple

-This temple is known as Dakshina Kailasham (Kailash of the South).
+This temple is known as Dakshina Kailasam (Kailasa of the South).
 This is the place where Nandi (the divine bull of lord Shiva) was born and became the mount for Shiva.
 The divine wedding of Nandi and Suyasayambikai was held at Thirumazhapadi Vaidyanathaswamy temple in Ariyalur district of Tamil Nadu.
 This is celebrated as Saptha Stanam festival which includes seven Shiva temples of the region.

-There are many inscriptions associated with the temple indicating contributions from Cholas, Pandyas, Thanjavur Nayaks and Thanjavur Maratha kingdom.
+There are many inscriptions associated with the temple indicating contributions from Cholas, Pandyas, Thanjavur Nayaks and Thanjavur Marathas.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, including the towering gopuram gatehouses, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple complex is one of the largest in the state and it houses four gateway towers known as gopurams.
 The temple has numerous shrines, with those of Aiyarappar and Dharmasamvardhini being the most prominent.
 The temple complex houses many halls and three precincts; the most notable is the second precinct built during the Vijayanagar period that has many sculptures.
 The temple has six daily rituals at various times from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
 The temple is now maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu, Before 1984 it was maintained by philanthropic personalities.